aaron-grau/curic/capstone/demos/sample_project_proposal/docs/flux-cycles.md

 * `fetchSingleNotebook`
   0. invoked from `NotebookDetail` `didMount`/`willReceiveProps`
   0. `GET /api/notebooks/:id` is called.
-  0. `receiveSingleNotebook` is set as the callback.
+  0. `receiveSingleNotebook` is set as the success callback.

 * `updateNotebook`
   0. invoked from `NotebookForm` `onSubmit`
   0. `POST /api/notebooks` is called.
-  0. `receiveSingleNotebook` is set as the callback.
+  0. `receiveSingleNotebook` is set as the success callback.

 * `destroyNotebook`
   0. invoked from delete notebook button `onClick`
   0. `DELETE /api/notebooks/:id` is called.
-  0. `removeNotebook` is set as the callback.
+  0. `removeNotebook` is set as the success callback.

 ### Notebooks API Response Actions